Skip to content

 public static void main(String[] args){

-// some students & grades
+// some students & notes

-// which we store in a grades object
+// recorded in a notes object

 // and display

-// same with average and standard deviation
+// idem with mean and standard deviation

 }//class